awslabs/containers-cost-allocation-dashboard/POST_DEPLOYMENT.md

 # Post-Deployment

 This document includes post-deployment steps.
-Except the first section, all are optional, but it's advised to review all the below.
+All sections are optional, but it's advised to review them.

 ## Share the Dashboard with Users